-Navigating the teenage years means facing many changes and challenges, like dealing with worry and sadness.
-Whilst it’s normal to feel sad and worried from time to time, sometimes these feelings can stick around for longer than expected and become distressing, uncontrollable, affect everyday life, relationships, health or self-esteem.
+Navigating the teenage years means facing many changes and challenges.
+It’s normal to feel sad and worried from time to time, but sometimes these feelings can stick around for longer than expected and affect our everyday life, relationships, health or self-esteem.

 About The Teen Worry and Sadness Program

 This 6-lesson treatment program is designed to teach teens (aged 12 to 17) how to manage feelings of stress, anxiety, worry or low mood and build confidence to navigate common adolescent experiences.

 Teens register for the program with their parent or carer through a THIS WAY UP prescription from their clinician.
 Parents and carers can complete modules alongside their teen to support them as they learn new skills.